Vivian Adjei

-Vivian Konadu Adjei (born 14 January 2000) is a Ghanaian footballer who plays as a forward for the Ghana women's national team.
+Vivian Konadu Adjei (born 14 January 2000) is a Ghanaian international footballer who plays as a forward for Noi NB I club Ferencváros and the Ghana women's national team.

 Early life

 A native of Techiman in the Bono East Region of Ghana, Adjei had her junior and senior secondary school at the Kumasi Sports Academy JHS and SHS.
 The Kumasi Sports Academy is a football academy that offers formal education opportunities to young footballers whilst developing their skills as footballers.

 Club career

 Adjei started her career with Ghana Women’s Premier League side Kumasi Sports Academy Ladies.
 She subsequently joined Thunder Queens and scored seven goals in the 2020–21 Ghana Women's Premier League ending the season as the club's top goal scorer.
-Most notable amongst those goals was when scored a late header in the 85th minute to give Thunder Queens a 2–1 victory over Immigration Ladies on 5 May 2021.
+Most notable amongst those goals was a late header in the 85th minute that gave Thunder Queens a 2–1 victory over Immigration Ladies on 5 May 2021.
 She was adjudged as the woman of the match at the end of the 90 minutes.
+The following season, 2021–22 season, she played 15 league matches, scored 7 goals and provided 3 assists.

+On 6 August 2022, Adjei joined Indian Women's League club Gokulam Kerala as one of the foreign players.
+In her first season, she scored 44 goals in 20 matches, including 7 matches in the 2022–23 IWL season to help Kerala retain their league title.

+In August 2023, Adjei signed for Hungarian Champions Ferencváros.